 Use of derivative instruments is monitored carefully by the Board and permitted within the following constraints.
 The writing of covered calls, to a maximum of 10% of the value of the portfolio and investment in FTSE 100 futures up to 15% of the value of the portfolio.
-Other derivative contracts may be employed within the aggregate of the above limits subject to the prior approval of the Board.
+Other derivative instruments may be employed, subject to prior Board approval, provided that the cost (and potential liability) of exercise of all outstanding derivative positions at any time should not exceed 25% of the value of the portfolio at that time.
+The Company may hedge exposure to changes in foreign currency rates in respect of its overseas investments.